 As a triathlete and running coach, I’ve been rediscovering Pittsburgh almost every weekend for as long as I can remember.

 We have so many great routes for running and cycling throughout the city, places to meet up with other athletes who want to train together, and excellent restaurants where they can refuel.
 For out-of-town athletes, there are a number of great hotels with access to all of these spots!

 A few of my favorite running paths go right through the city.
 I’m looking forward to getting back into town on a regular basis and hitting my go-to course.
 It starts at Point State Park.
 I love to run down the Monongahela side, circle around the fountain, and come up the Allegheny side, continuing down the trail to the Roberto Clemente Bridge.

-Crossing the bridge and looping down onto the “Three Rivers Heritage” trail will let you run past PNC Park, Heinz Field, and the Carnegie Science Center.
+Crossing the bridge and looping down onto the “Three Rivers Heritage” trail will let you run past PNC Park, Acrisure Stadium Field, and the Carnegie Science Center.
 I find the stretch of trail past the Science Center super relaxing.
 The river is on your left, there are lots of trees and shade, and you can take it all the way up to the old State Prison in the Marshall-Shadeland neighborhood.
 Honestly, the prison is a little creepy, so it also makes for a great fall route right around Halloween!

 View this post on Instagram